test-kitchen/test-kitchen/docs/content/docs/transports/winrm.md

 #### winrm_transport

 The transport type used by winrm as explained here.
-This defaults to `negotiate`. `ssl` and `plaintext` are also acceptable values.
+This defaults to `negotiate`. `ssl,` and `plaintext` are also acceptable values.

 ### Retry Settings